 If your system crashes or hangs due to improper frequency settings, power OFF your system and restart.
-The system will start up in safe mode running at a bus speed of 100MHz and enter BIOS setup.
+The system will start up in safe mode running at a DRAM-to-CPU frequency ratio of 3:3 and a bus speed of 100MHz.
+You will then be led to BIOS setup to adjust the configurations.